fxjs-modules/orm/Readme.md

 ## Associations

-An association is a relation between one or more tables.
+An association is a relation between one or more collections.

 ### hasOne